-As of December 31, 2020 Actual Pro Forma Pro Forma as Adjusted (in thousands, except share and per share data) Cash, cash equivalents, restricted cash and marketable securities \$ ŕ Redeemable convertible preferred stock warrant liabilities Redeemable convertible preferred stock, \$0.0001 par value; 352,047,950 shares authorized; shares issued and outstanding, actual; no shares authorized, issued, and outstanding, pro forma and pro forma as adjusted \$ Stockholders' equity (deficit): Preferred stock, \$0.0001 par value; no shares authorized, issued and outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.0001 par value; 545,000,000 shares authorized, shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted Class A common stock, \$0.0001 par value; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted Class B common stock, \$0.0001 par value; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted Additional paid-in capital Accumulated other comprehensive income (loss) Accumulated deficit Total stockholders' equity (deficit): Total capitalization \$ \$ - \$ - ·
+As of December 31, 2020 Actual Pro Forma Adjuste (in thousands, except share and per share Cash and assistants washinted and analystable assessition ተ 270 12 0 data) Cash, cash equivalents, restricted cash and marketable securities \$ 378,136 \$ 378,136 Redeemable convertible preferred stock warrant liabilities 2,517 - Redeemable convertible preferred stock, \$0.0001 par value; 352,047,950 shares authorized; 351,844,340 shares issued and outstanding, actual; no shares authorized, issued, and outstanding, =0.4.00.4 pro forma and pro forma as adjusted 501,881 Stockholders' equity (deficit): Preferred stock, \$0.0001 par value; no shares authorized, issued and outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.0001 par value; 545,000,000 shares authorized, 130,312,838 shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as 13 48 adjusted 13 40 Class A common stock, \$0.0001 par value; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted Class B common stock, \$0.0001 par value; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; and shares authorized, shares issued and outstanding, pro forma as adjusted Additional paid-in capital 39,769 553,926 Accumulated other comprehensive income 25 25 Accumulated deficit (253,524) (263,318) Total stockholders' equity (deficit): (213,717) 290,681 Total capitalization \$ 290,681 \$ 290,681 \$

-If the underwriters' option to purchase additional shares of our Class A common stock from us were exercised in full, pro forma as adjusted cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' deficit, total capitalization, and shares of Class A common stock issued and outstanding as of December 31, 2020 would be \$ million, \$ million, \$ million, \$ million, and shares, respectively.
+If the underwriters' option to purchase additional shares of our Class A common stock from us were exercised in full, pro forma as adjusted cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' equity (deficit), total capitalization, and shares of Class A common stock issued and outstanding as of December 31, 2020 would be \$ million, \$ million, \$ million, \$ million, and shares, respectively.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our cash, cash equivalents and marketable securities, additional paid-in capital, and total stockholders' deficit by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us.
-Similarly, each increase or decrease of 1.0 million shares in the number of shares of our Class A common stock offered by us would increase or decrease, as applicable, our cash, cash equivalents and marketable securities, additional paid-in capital, and total stockholders' deficit by approximately \$ million, assuming the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our cash, cash equivalents and marketable securities, additional paid-in capital, and total stockholders' equity (deficit) by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions payable by us.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares of our Class A common stock offered by us would increase or decrease, as applicable, our cash, cash equivalents and marketable securities, additional paid-in capital, and total stockholders' equity (deficit) by approximately \$ million, assuming the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions payable by us.

-The pro forma column in the table above is based on no shares of our Class A common stock and outstanding as of December 31, 2020, and excludes:
+The pro forma column in the table above is based on no shares of our Class A common stock and shares of our Class B common stock outstanding as of December 31, 2020, and excludes: